trustfractal/web3-identity/README.md

+># ⚠️ WARNING ⚠️
+> This repo is DEPRECATED and may contain incorrect information.
+Go [here](https://fractal.notion.site/Fractal-Product-Overview-2c63841aebaf4000b96f1c44c1680ad1) for the latest Fractal documentation.

 # Identity for web3: privacy-preserving transaction authorization

 **Power your smart contracts with verified identities — without accessing or managing personal data.**